grafana/grafana-app-sdk/docs/application-design/platform-concepts.md

 Most important limitations are:

 * All routes have to be resource-oriented.
 Think about how you structure your application's logic around resources & subresources.
-For example, if you want to have a resource with some usage stats, you cannot have an RPC-lime API for it, you have to create a dedicated `FooStats` subresource (assuming your resource is called `Foo`), which would contain a stats object.
+For example, if you want to have a resource with some usage stats, you cannot have an RPC-like API for it, you have to create a dedicated `FooStats` subresource (assuming your resource is called `Foo`), which would contain a stats object.
 * Clients can always call any of the supported API versions, but only one version is considered "primary".
 When rolling out a new API version, you may need to think how you'd migrate existing data.
 * Namespacing allows for isolating tenants but also means that if you want to move a resource from one tenant to another, you have to create it in the new namespace and delete it in the old one, there is no "move" operation.
+* Similarly to the previous point, there is no "rename" operation.
+Changing an object's `metadata.name` is not possible after the object has been created, so if you need to rename objects, you have to perform the same "create a copy with a new name and delete the old object" series of operations.
+A common pattern for app developers is to treat `metadata.name` as an identifier instead (which it is) and use another field for user-facing, editable name.
+That way users can still rename the objects, without having to "create new and delete old" every time they do that.

 ## Asynchronous business logic